NeoPhi/cache-playground/README.md

 yarn dist
 ```

-## TODO

-This project is still being actively worked on.
-Two other major components are still in the works.

-- [x] Flesh out tooling for hit ratio
-- [ ] Flesh out tooling for operations/second
-- [ ] Flesh out tooling for implementation memory overhead
-- [ ] Improve citations

 ## Key Considerations

 Picking an in-memory cache implementation is highly dependent on the workload that will be used against it and the required features.